Split Tickets

 • Evening: End your day in Hvar Town, with free time to explore its Venetian Old Town, shop along the lively promenade, or hike up to the Španjola Fortress for sweeping sunset views.
 Finally, return by speedboat to Split and transfer back to Trogir by early evening.

-Know before you go for your Blue Cave tour from Trogir
+Plan your visit to Blue Cave from Trogir

-Best time to visit: Best time to tour the Blue Cave from Trogir is mid-morning (about 10:30–12:00) on a sunny, calm-sea day. visit in shoulder season (May–June or Sept) to avoid crowds, or take an early departure from Trogir to beat peak tour groups.
+Best time to visit: Best time to tour the Blue Cave from Trogir is mid-morning (about 10:30–12:00) on a sunny, calm-sea day.
+Visit during shoulder season (May–June or Sept) to avoid crowds, or take an early departure from Trogir to beat peak tour groups.

 • Go around midday: The cave’s blue glow is most magical when the sun hits the water just right, usually late morning to noon.